gongbaodd/gongbaodd.github.io/_docs/2024/07/13/week-28-Meta-XR-simulator.md

 type: post
 category: plan
 ---
-# Week28: Android 14 and Meta XR simulator
+# Week 28: Android 14 and Meta XR simulator

 Most of this week I was working on trying new ROM on my phone and tablet.
 I have wrote another article about this.
 I tried to use Magisk to do some root stuff.
 Well, I lost the interests.